GsDevKit/GsDevKit_home/docs/installation/README.md

    3. [Start Using tODE][13]

 ---
-# Installing separate server and client
+# Installation on separate server and client

 The server may be installed on Linux or on Mac, and the client may be on Linux desktop, Mac, or Windows.